antrea-io/antrea/docs/network-policy.md

     Emergency > SecurityOps > NetworkOps > Platform > Application
 ```

-Thus, all Antrea Policy CRs associated with "Emergency" tier will be enforced
+Thus, all Antrea Policy resources associated with "Emergency" tier will be
-before any other Antrea Policy CR associated with any other tier, until a match
+enforced before any other Antrea Policy resource associated with any other
-occurs, in which case the policy rule's `action` will be applied.
-The
+tier, until a match occurs, in which case the policy rule's `action` will be
-"Application" tier carries the lowest precedence, and any Antrea Policy CR
+applied.
+The "Application" tier carries the lowest precedence, and any Antrea
-without a `tier` name set in its spec will be associated with the "Application"
+Policy resource without a `tier` name set in its spec will be associated with
-tier.
-Even though the policies associated with the "Application" tier carry the
+the "Application" tier.
+Even though the policies associated with the
-lowest precedence amongst all the tiers, they are still enforced before K8s
+"Application" tier carry the lowest precedence amongst all the tiers, they are
+still enforced before K8s NetworkPolicies.
+Thus, admin created tiered Antrea
+Policy CRDs have a higher precedence than developer-created K8s
 NetworkPolicies.
-Thus, tiered Antrea Policy CRDs have a higher precedence over
-developer-created K8s NetworkPolicies.

 ### Tier CRDs